jinglescode/python-signal-processing/README.md

 ## Tutorials

-We aim to bridge the gap for anyone who are new signal processings to get started, check out the [tutorials](https://github.com/jinglescode/python-signal-processing/tree/main/tutorials) to get started on signal processings.
+Signal processing can be daunting; we aim to bridge the gap for anyone who are new signal processings to get started, check out the [tutorials](https://github.com/jinglescode/python-signal-processing/tree/main/tutorials) to get started on signal processings.

 ### 1. Signal composition (time, sampling rate and frequency)